ALaDyn/pepc/README.md

 The branch is only used to store/retrieve a database file for the results and anything necessary to process those.
 Refer to the main CI file to see how it's used.
+Each branch will store results in a directory by the same name.